Alliance Trust investors approve buying back activist investor Elliott's shares

-Shareholders in Alliance Trust voted on Tuesday to buy back shares in the firm that are currently held by U.S. activist hedge fund Elliott Management.
+LONDON Shareholders in Alliance Trust (ATST.L) voted on Tuesday to buy back shares in the firm that are currently held by U.S. activist hedge fund Elliott Management.

 Paul Singer's Elliott was engaged in a five-year fight to force Alliance, one of Britain's oldest investment managers, into a series of improvements, including overhauling its board.